fjarri-attic/oldi-hero-translation/hero_en.md

 The voice of the newcomer no longer resembled thunder - no, rather, it was now like the roar of a seasoned lion, full for the time being, but ready to get hungry at any moment.

-Philid was still thinking and trying to get a better look, putting his palm to his forehead like a visor, but Thelem had already took off and began to fussily unlock the gate.
+Philid was still thinking and trying to get a better look, putting his palm to his forehead like a visor, but Thelem had already taken off and began to fussily unlock the gate.

 "There you go, my lord," Nasal fiddled with the bolt that did not want to give in, and the young man watched the senior guard with surprise, since he had never seen him like that.
 "Almost there... almost..."